mhahn2003/bc20/README.md

 12. ~~Apparently 4 vaporator is op?~~
 13. ~~Assign a build miner (using turncount) and if round number is 200+ make it come back to HQ and it will build things right next to HQ for us~~
 14. ~~Make drones patrol HQ~~
-15. If drones are patrolling to HQ and some miners are requesting for help, their request should take priority over patrolling
+15. If drones are patrolling to HQ and some miners are requesting for help, their request should take priority over patrolling (somewhat solved?)
-16. Fix miner soup targeting
+16. ~~Fix miner soup targeting~~
+17. Make landscapers wait in place before going
 17. disruptWithCow strat: make a 3x5 box right next to HQ, and place cows in it.
 Should look something like this:
 LNL
 LC